tc39/notes/es6/2013-09/sept-19.md

 DD: Proven to be necessary

 WH: To avoid objects with .then that isn't callable...
-Why aren't we using [a well known symbol]?
+Why aren't we using [a well known symbol] instead of the string "then"?

 AR/DH: There is no way we can introduce this feature that has a change like that.
 - A lot of existing code to interop with